sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Binoculars.*** A good pair of binoculars comes in handy in a variety of situations.
 They can give the user a clear view of targets up to a quarter-mile away in bright or dim light.
 An additional 100 credits adds a night vision mode, which allows the user to see at the same range in

 darkness.
-The user has advantage on sight-based Perception checks dealing with faraway targets (up to half a mile). ***Bug.*** Tiny clandestine surveillance devices are often referred to as ìbugs.î
+The user has advantage on sight-based Perception checks dealing with faraway targets (up to half a mile). ***Bug.*** Tiny clandestine surveillance devices are often referred to as √¨bugs.√Æ

 They are about the size of a grain of rice (DC 22 Investigate check to locate) and can pick up ambient conversation in an area up to 20 feet from their location and transmit it over an encrypted datastream up to a mile.
 Video-capable versions cost twice as much.